-Books, on the other hand, offer anything and everything.
+Books offer anything and everything.
 You can find a book written about any topic in the history of mankind.

 While I personally prefer to read and watch content about web design online, I do enjoy reading a wide variety of business, creativity and nonfiction books.